phildoesdev/PortfolioRepo/README.md

 <span id="robo-rampage"></span>

 - ## Robo Rampage - [Code](TutorialRelatedProjects/Robo%20Rampage)
-> A 3D FPS where I implemented enemies that pursue the player through the level and can be killed with a weapon
+> A 3D FPS where I implemented enemies that pursue the player through the level and can be killed with a weapon.
+I worked with 3D meshes, collisions, navigation, and other 3D concepts
 > <div align="center"><img src="_ReadMEAssets/TutorialGifs/RoboRampage.png" alt="Robo Rampage" style="width: 75%"></div>
 >
 > ## Robo Rampage Gif